stephenverderame/cpp_book/src/basic_containers/vector.md

 # The Rest

-I think we covered enough ground to make the rest of the containers pretty self explanatory.
+I think we covered enough ground to make the rest of the containers pretty self-explanatory.
 I'll point out a few things in each and if you want more details I suggest checking out their respective chapters in A Tour of C++ or their documentation on cppreference or cplusplus.com.

 One thing I will point out is that `std::string`'s `find()` member is the oddball, returning an index or `std::string::npos`.
-The other containers' `find()` method returns an iterator to the element or the sentinel which is returned by `end()`.
+The other containers' `find()` method returns an iterator to the element or the sentinel.
 Some containers don't have a `find()` member function.
-For those you can use `std::find()` passing in an iterator the beginning and end of the range in the container you want to search.
+For those containers you can use `std::find()` passing in an iterator to the beginning and end of the range in the container you want to search.
 We'll talk more about STL algorithms like `std::find()` later.

 ### `std::vector`